|

-The data (and its principal support, the hard disk) are of primary importance in all processing applications.
-In the case of servers computers, two directions are used to increase the speed and to guarantee reliability in the event of breakdown of a hard disk: the use of solutions SCSI for the storage and the establishment of the RAID.
-Both are generally established at the same time.
+The data (and its principal support, the hard disk) are the primary importance in all processing applications.
+In the case of servers computers, two directions are used to increase the speed and to guarantee reliability in the event of a hard disk failure: the use of SCSI or SAS solutions for the storage and using RAID.
+Both are generally implanted at the same time.

-In first year, we saw only IDE and SATA hard drive.
-This year, with the servers, we will be interested in SCSI hard disks and peripherals.
+In first year training, we saw only IDE and SATA hard drive.
+With servers networks, we will be interested in SCSI hard disks and peripherals.

 Connections SCSI (Small Computer System Interfaces) have compared to peripherals IDE several advantages.